aerogear/offix/docs/datastore/react.md

 ## useSubscription

 You can subscribe to specific events and receive changes data using this hook.
-Below, we listen for updates to the task and render them.
+We listen for updates to the task and render them.
 The `data` returned by `useSubscription` is the data carried by the change event.

 ```javascript